meryem0jerrai/Pomodoro/README.md

 - Run the application using the command: ./pomodoro.exe

+Well done, now you can use the pomodoro timer app on your desktop!
+If you're curious about how I built it, read on.

 History of my learning -

 September 2025: This is my first time creating a desktop app, here's what I learned so far: